lucamaiano/lungsystem/README.md

 ```

 ### Rest API
-The visualization include a Rest API that helps to
+The visualization includes also a Rest API.

 | HTTP Method   | Resource URL | Notes |
 | ------------- | ------------ | ----- |